Questions about using Canvas:

 Sure, we would recommend going through the pages in the Advice & Guidance section of the website, as these resources walk through key considerations and offer models for remote/online courses that have worked well at Caltech.

-Under certain limited circumstances, auditing of courses by individuals with legitimate educational interests may be allowed.
+Under certain circumstances, auditing of courses by individuals with legitimate educational interests may be allowed.
+In certain instances, auditors may be charged a fee.
 Faculty and instructors are under no obligation to permit auditors.
-Division chairs must review lists of potential auditors before they can join courses; once approved, a procedure will be provided to faculty/instructors.
-For more information, please contact your division office.